 RFCUNY pays the fleet auto insurance premium at the beginning for the fiscal year.
 The project’s principal investigator must submit the Project Sub-Year (PRSY) number that RFCUNY will use to withdraw the cost of that fiscal year’s auto premiums.

-In the event a leased car is in an accident, the project leasing the vehicle is responsible for the deductible ($1,000).
+In the event a leased car is involved in an accident, the project leasing the vehicle is responsible for the deductible ($1,000).
 RFCUNY will pay the repair facility directly and charge the project for the deductible.
 If the driver of an RFCUNY leased vehicle is not at fault, the insurance company will reimburse the insured for the deductible after subrogation proceedings have been completed.

 Cancellation of Auto Insurance/ Surrender of License Plates

 RFCUNY will continue to insure the vehicle until official confirmation has been obtained that the car has been returned to the dealer or the plates have been surrendered to the State Department of Motor Vehicles.
-Failure to provide RFCUNY with the appropriate surrender forms will result in charge for auto premiums against the project.
+Failure to provide RFCUNY with the appropriate surrender forms will result in charges for auto premiums against the project.

 Insurance for Rented Vehicles on Business Trips

 RFCUNY requires all individuals renting cars on business trips to accept the liability and comprehensive/collision coverage offered by the rental company.
 These expenses are chargeable to the project’s account.
 Uninsured losses are the responsibility of the individual renting the car.
 RFCUNY will not reimburse for damages to a rental car or other third parties.
 When completing a rental car agreement, check off all boxes pertaining to the acceptance of liability, comprehensive, and collision insurance.